BotDogs4645/BotdogsWiki/Code-Breakdown.md

   }

   public void joyDrive(double Y, double Z) {
-    // add slope later?
-    double fY = Math.min(Y, DRIVE_CONSTANTS.MAX_COEFF); // make sure we can't drive more than a max value. double fZ = Math.min(Z, DRIVE_CONSTANTS.MAX_COEFF);
+    drive.arcadeDrive(Y * DRIVE_CONSTANTS.MAX_COEFF, Z * DRIVE_CONSTANTS.MAX_COEFF);
-    drive.arcadeDrive(fY, fZ); // arcadeDrive means the joystick rotation is the rotation of the robot and front & back control
+    // arcadeDrive means the joystick rotation is the rotation of the robot and front & back movement of the stick
-    // the forward and back motion of the robot.
+    // controls forward and back motion of the robot.
 This method directly relates joystick to movement.
   }

   @Override